-Conventional strategies and current structures of economic development leave much to be desired.
-Sector-specific approaches inhibit growth by creating silos of knowledge and information that lead to gaps in understanding.
+Conventional strategies and current structures of economic development can be reviewed to seize the opportunity and break down the sector-specific approaches which may inhibit growth by creating silos of knowledge and information that lead to gaps in understanding.

 To support the growth of the sector and ensure a more efficient flow of information, more collaboration is needed within the agri-food system, including within the government and across related sectors and segments of the population.

-AIC recommends that the federal government supports a forum that brings together the key players of the agri-food sector and related groups, to discuss issues related to research and innovation.
+AIC recommends that, as an example, the federal government support an annual forum that brings together all the key players relevant to the agri-food sector, to discuss issues related to research and innovation.

-The forum should be able to discuss and make recommendations on:
+The forum should also be able to discuss and make recommendations on: